Water kefir / tibicos - wonderful probiotic, long-life secret

 If you don't want to consume dairy products then water kefir is an excellent non-dairy probiotic source.
 Other non-dairy probiotics include kombucha, sauerkraut and rejuvelac.

-Do NOT dismiss water kefir because it contains sugars, and may be high in sugar.
+Do NOT dismiss water kefir because it contains sugars, and may appear high in sugar.
 It contains and promotes bacteria that eat sugars, and therefore need to live in a sugar medium.
 Water kefir heals candida, and is suitable for diabetics in small quantities provided they monitor their blood sugar level.
 The numerous benefits of water kefir are too significant to ignore.

 The kefir grains are a culture of bacteria and yeasts held in a polysaccharide matrix created by some of the bacteria.
 The microbes in kefir grains act in symbiosis to maintain a stable culture.
 They can do this in many different sugary liquids, feeding off the sugar to produce lactic acid, acetic acid, alcohol (ethanol), and carbon dioxide gas which carbonates the drink.
 When properly cared for and regularly cultured, they produce a wonderful probiotic-rich beverage that continues to grow and reproduce indefinitely.